 What if I must respond to my internship offer sooner than when I am likely to be notified about my internship grant application?

 If your submitted application is complete, your deadline for responding to your internship offer is sooner than when you are likely to receive a decision about your internship grant application, and your ability to accept the offer is contingent on whether or not you receive a grant, we will make every effort to review and respond to your application soon enough for you to meet your response deadline.

 Are there other internship grant programs that I could or should be considering?

 Yes.
-Examples include the Career and Professional Development Center’s Summer Internship Experience Fund (SIEF) or Peter C. Dozzi Internship Initiative.
+For summer internships, examples include the Career and Professional Development Center’s Summer Internship Experience Fund (SIEF) or Peter C. Dozzi Internship Initiative.

 What are the key differences between requests for internship grant funding over the summer, and requests for internship grant funding during the academic year (Fall or Spring semester)?

 Typically, the main difference is the extent to which one’s projected costs derive from the internship, or represent costs that one would have incurred anyway, independent of the internship.
 For example, a summer internship away from home would entail housing and other living costs, and could qualify for Dietrich Internship Opportunity Grant funding.
 On the other hand, a Pittsburgh-based internship during the academic year, while enrolled as a student, could not point to housing and other standard living costs that one would incur anyway, independent of the internship.
 Hence, these costs would generally not qualify for Dietrich Internship Opportunity Grant funding.
 Exceptions to this might include meals on internship days that could only be purchased on or near the internship site, or transportation costs if the internship is not accessible via free public transportation.

 In addition, academic year internships might also be eligible for Federal Community Service Work-Study Program status, through which students eligible for Federal Work Study funds could be compensated in part by their work-study funds.
 See the questions and answers below regarding this program.